Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: Introduction

-Our main aim is to analyze the asymptotic structure of the perturbative series for $M_q/\overline{m}_q(\overline{m}^2_q)$-ratio at the $\mathcal{O}(a^6_s)$-level.
-To get the concrete feeling what may be values of the five- and six-loop corrections to this ratio we estimate them using three distinctive techniques.
-Thereafter we restore the general $n_l$-dependence of these estimated contributions (definite results on this topic are presented in brief in \cite{Kataev:2018mob}).
-Foremost the performed in this work study of the flavor dependence is interesting from the point of view of considering whether there exist the link between two renormalon-related approaches, namely the large $\beta_0$-expansion \cite{Ball:1995ni} and the renormalon asymptotic formula \cite{Beneke:1994rs}, considered in more details in \cite{Beneke:1998ui} and \cite{Pineda:2001zq}.
+Our main aim is to analyze the asymptotic structure of the perturbative series for the ratio $M_q/\overline{m}_q(\overline{m}^2_q)$ at the $\mathcal{O}(a^6_s)$ level.
+To get a feeling for what may be the values of the five- and six-loop corrections to this ratio, we estimate them using three distinct techniques.
+After this, we restore the general $n_l$-dependence of these estimates (the previous definite results on this topic are presented in brief in \cite{Kataev:2018mob, Kataev:2018fvx, PhD thesis}) and demonstrate its sign-alternating character in $n_l$.

 The outline of our studies is as follows.
-In Sec.~\ref{sec2} we present the current known four-loop corrections to the on-shell-$\overline{\rm{MS}}$ mass relation for particular case of $SU(3)$ color gauge group.
-Here we especially emphasize the appearance of the proportional to powers of $\pi^2$-contributions to the analytical expressions for coefficients of $M_q/\overline{m}_q(\overline{m}^2_q)$-ratio, beginning to reveal itself from the two-loop level and originating from calculation of $Z^{\rm{OS}}_m$ in the Minkowskian on-shell subtraction scheme (the first emergence of $\pi^4$-term in $Z^{\overline{\rm{MS}}}_m$ occurs at the $\mathcal{O}(a^4_s)$ level only).
+In Sec.~\ref{sec2} we present the current known four-loop corrections to the on-shell-$\overline{\rm{MS}}$ mass relation for the particular case of the $SU(3)$ color gauge group.
+Here we especially emphasize the appearance of the contributions proportional to powers of $\pi^2$-terms to the analytical expressions for coefficients of the ratio (\ref{t^M}) starting to manifest itself from the two-loop level and originating from calculation of $Z^{\rm{OS}}_m$ in the Minkowskian on-shell subtraction scheme (the first emergence of a $\pi^4$-term in $Z^{\overline{\rm{MS}}}_m$ occurs at the $\mathcal{O}(a^4_s)$ level only).

+In Sec.~\ref{sec3} we use the K\"allen-Lehmann type dispersion relation for the ``effective'' spectral function, defined in the Euclidean domain for energies, to model the on-shell $\pi^2$-terms contributing to $Z^{\rm{OS}}_m$ by the analytical continuation $\pi^2$-effects arising upon the transition from the Euclidean to Minkow- skian region.

-In Sec.~\ref{sec3} and \ref{sec4} we apply the extended in \cite{Chetyrkin:1997wm} approach, proposed in \cite{Kataev:1995vh}, to estimate five- and six-loop corrections $t^M_5$ and $t^M_6$ with partial incorporation of the mentioned $\pi^{2n}$-contributions.
-We simulate their appearance by means of the K\"allen-Lehmann type dispersion relation for ``effective'' spectral function, defined in the Euclidean domain of energies.
-Herewith, the estimation procedure itself is based on the idea of the effective-charges (ECH) method \cite{Grunberg:1982fw} and on the concepts of scheme-invariants \cite{Stevenson:1981vj}.
-In Sec.~\ref{sec5} these $\pi^{2n}$-effects are taken into account upon applying the ECH-motivated approach directly in the Minkowskian region without utilizing the aforesaid model dispersion relation.
+In Sec.~\ref{sec4} we apply the approach proposed in \cite{Kataev:1995vh} and extended in \cite{Chetyrkin:1997wm} to estimate five- and six-loop corrections $t^M_5$ and $t^M_6$ with partial incorporation of the $\pi^{2n}$-contributions being mentioned above.
+This approximate procedure is based on the effective-charges (ECH) method \cite{Grunberg:1982fw} and on the concept of scheme-invariants \cite{Stevenson:1981vj}.